Vyral/base-template/_posts/2020-08-31-have-you-heard-of-a-teamerage.md

 Don’t forget about reputation; there’s nothing more important than reputation in this industry—it goes a long way.
 As you’re interviewing, look for references and ask questions.
 Questions I encourage you to ask are: What is the documented take-home pay, and can you show that to me?
 What support are you providing, and can you show that to me?&nbsp;

-**Once you have all these things lined up you can do an apples to apples comparison** to determine which model is the best choice for you.&nbsp;
+**Once you have all these things lined up you can do an apples-to-apples comparison** to determine which model is the best choice for you.&nbsp;

 If you have any questions about our real estate team or brokerage, no question is a silly one.
 We’d be glad to have a conversation with you, just reach out to us via phone or email.